anshumandhami5/MariTime-Weather/README.md

 * **Intuitive User Interface:** A sleek and modern frontend built with **React** and styled with **Tailwind CSS** for an engaging user experience.
 * **Robust Backend API:** A powerful and scalable backend using **Node.js** and **Express** to handle data and business logic.
-* **Seamless ML Integration:** Your machine learning model is directly integrated into the application flow, providing real-time predictions or analysis.
 * **Responsive Design:** Enjoy a consistent experience across all devices, from desktops to mobile phones.

 ---